 16. Can a process serving be avoided?

-Well, you need to think twice before you opt-out for avoiding being served a court process.
+Ideally you should not avoid being served a court process.
 The law will eventually catch up with you.
 Even though you naturally don’t want to be served court papers or engaged in a lawsuit, yet you don’t have much say over when you’re being served the papers.

 Thus, the most reasonable thing to do is abide by the laws – simply acknowledge the process serving documents and sign it (if applicable), and follow the legal process to answer all allegations.

 Depending on the province you are in Canada, the cost of a routine process service can range in the region from $60 —$100 (for up to 2 attempts).
 In fact, some provinces charge a higher process service fee, while other province charge lower.